jaltom2105/unity-ml-agents-project/devlog/phase-3-deep-dive.md

 Actions (what the agent does)
 ```

-For 3DBall specifically:
+From the 3DBall example specifically:
 - Observations in: ball position (x,y,z), ball velocity (x,y,z), platform rotation (x,z) = 8 numbers total
 - Actions out: how much to tilt left/right, how much to tilt forward/back = 2 numbers total

-### The Training Loop — Step by Step
+### The Training Loop
 This exact loop ran thousands of times during every training session:

 ```